-where $a > 2$ is a tuning parameter that determines when large coefficients stop being penalized, $(a - 1)\lambda$ is a scaling factor that adjusts the size of the non-convex portion of the penalty.

-For small coefficients ($|\beta_j| \leq \lambda$), SCAD penalty behaves like LASSO, for intermediate coefficients ($\lambda < |\beta_j| \leq a\lambda$), the penalty gradually decreases in a quadratic form, and for large coefficients ($|\beta_j| > a\lambda$), no penalty is applied, allowing important variables to remain unchanged.
-This smooth transition prevents over-penalization of large coefficients, making SCAD more adaptive when moderate-to-large coefficients play a critical role in predicting competing risks.
+where $a > 2$ is a tuning parameter that determines when large coefficients stop being penalized.
+For small coefficients ($|\beta_j| \leq \lambda$), SCAD behaves like LASSO; for intermediate ones ($\lambda < |\beta_j| \leq a\lambda$), the penalty decreases smoothly; and for large ones ($|\beta_j| > a\lambda$), no penalty is applied.
+This adaptive behavior prevents over-penalization and preserves moderate-to-large predictors.